Changes are coming to this policy!

-The policies below apply to all advertising in your app, including ads for your apps and third party apps, offers for in-app purchase, or any other commercial content (such as paid product placement) that is served to users of apps that are subject to the Families Policy Requirements and/or the Designed for Families Requirements.
-All advertising, offers for in-app purchase, and commercial content in these apps must comply with all applicable laws and regulations (including any relevant self-regulatory or industry guidelines).
+The policies below apply to all monetization and advertising in your app, including ads, cross-promotions (for your apps and third party apps), offers for in-app purchases, or any other commercial content (such as paid product placement).
+All monetization and advertising in these apps must comply with all applicable laws and regulations (including any relevant self-regulatory or industry guidelines).

 Google Play reserves the right to reject, remove or suspend apps for overly aggressive commercial tactics.

-Ads and offers for in-app purchases must not have deceptive content or be designed in a way that will result in inadvertent clicks from child users.
+Monetization and advertising in your app must not have deceptive content or be designed in a way that will result in inadvertent clicks from child users.
 The following are prohibited:

-- Disruptive ads, including ads that take up the entire screen or interfere with normal use and do not provide a clear means to dismiss the ad (e.g. Ad walls)
+- Disruptive monetization and advertising, including monetization and advertising that take up the entire screen or interfere with normal use and do not provide a clear means to dismiss the ad (for example, Ad walls).

-- Ads that interfere with normal app use or game play that are not closeable after 5 seconds.
-Ads that do not interfere with normal app use or game play may persist for more than 5 seconds (e.g. video content with integrated ads).
+- Monetization and advertising that do not interfere with normal app use or game play may persist for more than 5 seconds (for example, video content with integrated ads).

-- Interstitial ads or offers for in-app purchase displayed immediately upon app launch
+- Interstitial monetization and advertising displayed immediately upon app launch.

-- Multiple ad placements on a page (e.g. banner ads that show multiple offers in one placement or displaying more than one banner or video ad is not allowed).
+- Multiple ad placements on a page (for example, banner ads that show multiple offers in one placement or displaying more than one banner or video ad is not allowed).

-- Ads or offers for in-app purchases that are not clearly distinguishable from your app content
+- Monetization and advertising that are not clearly distinguishable from your app content.

 Examples of common violations

-- Ads that move away from a user's finger as the user tries to close it
+- Monetization and advertising that move away from a user's finger as the user tries to close it

-- Ads that take up the majority or the device screen without providing the user a clear way to dismiss it, as depicted in the example below:
+- Monetization and advertising that take up the majority or the device screen without providing the user a clear way to dismiss it, as depicted in the example below:

 - Banner ads showing multiple offers, as depicted in the example below:

-- Ads that could be mistaken by a user for app content, as depicted in the example below:
+- Monetization and advertising that could be mistaken by a user for app content, as depicted in the example below:

-- Buttons or ads that promote your other Google Play store listings but that are indistinguishable from app content, as depicted in the example below:
+- Buttons, ads, or other monetization that promote your other Google Play store listings but that are indistinguishable from app content, as depicted in the example below:

 Here are some examples of inappropriate ad content that should not be displayed to children.